kkoomen/pair/README.md

 ## Benchmarking

-Run `./benchmark.sh` to perform benchmarks on the LLaMA-2-7B, Vicuna-13B,
+Run `./misuse_benchmark.sh` to perform benchmarks on the LLaMA-2-7B, Vicuna-13B,
-GPT-3.5 Turbo and GPT-4o models using the Jailbreaking Bench Harmful Behaviors dataset.
+GPT-3.5 Turbo and GPT-4o models using the JailbreakingBench Misuse Behaviors dataset.

+Run `./misuse_raw_benchmark.sh` to perform a raw benchmark without the attacker model and solely querying the target model with the raw prompt from the misuse behaviors dataset.

-Run `./raw_benchmark.sh` to perform a raw benchmark without the attacker model and solely querying the target model with the raw prompt from the behaviors dataset.
+Run `./benign_raw_benchmark.sh` to perform a raw benchmark without the attacker model and solely querying the target model with the raw prompt from the benign behaviors dataset.